Marsalforn Tower: Second tower

-The only known photograph of the tower was taken by the photographer Michele Farrugia in around 1910.
+The only known photograph of the tower was taken by the photographer Michele Farrugia around 1910.
 By this time, the tower was partially in ruins, and part of the central vedette had already collapsed.
 This tower was demolished by the British military in 1915, and a wireless station was built in its place.
 The station was pulled down four years later in 1919.

 Some foundations of the tower are still reportedly visible.